 - Avoid carrying around extra debit or credit cards you don’t need

-- You should never carry your PIN number around with you.
-Memorize it instead, or write it down in a place only you have access to.
+- Never carry your PIN around with you.
+Memorize it instead, or write it down in a place only you can access

 The bottom line

 The debate between credit cards versus debit cards may never be entirely settled.
 And while there are steps you can take to make your transactions safer and stop debit card fraud and credit card fraud in their tracks, each form of payment still carries its own set of benefits and risks.
 It’s what you plan to use your plastic for that will determine which option makes the most sense for you and your wallet.